tlevine/www.thomaslevine.com/content/!/six-open-data-tips-for-data-pickaxe-factories/index.md

 ---
-title: Six Open Data Tips for Data Pickaxe Factories
+title: Seven Open Data Tips for Data Pickaxe Factories
 description: If you're working some data software product, here are some tips for you.
 tweet_text: Here's what I think you should know if you do some data something and want to make money from open data.
 tags: ['open-data']